pingcap/dm/docs/RFCS/20190722_error_handling.md

 We use [pingcap/errors/StackTracer](https://www.google.com/url?q=https://github.com/pingcap/errors/blob/master/stack.go%23L13-L17&sa=D&ust=1563783859473000) to record stack trace, we should ensure to add stack trace information each time when we create a new Error instance.
 Besides we should keep the stack trace in function call back tracing.
 Let’s see how each way keeps the stack trace.

 -  Create an `*Error` for the first time: `Generate`, `Generatef` or `Delegate` automaticity adds the stack trace
-- Get an `*Error` from DM function, `return err` directly: the stack trace will be kept in *Error instance.
+- Get an `*Error` from the DM function, `return err` directly: the stack trace is kept in the *Error instance.
 - Get an `*Error` from DM function, use `Annotate` or `Annotatef` to change some fields of the `*Error`: we still use the original `*Error` instance, only change fields excluding `code` and `stack`, so the stack trace is kept.

 #### Error output specification